Eos Energy Class Action Reminder

 - Class Action Notice: Rosen Law Firm reminds investors who purchased Eos Energy securities between November 5, 2025, and February 26, 2026, to apply as lead plaintiffs by May 5, 2026, to participate in the class action and potentially receive compensation.

-- Lawsuit Background: The lawsuit alleges that Eos Energy failed to meet previously set production and capacity utilization guidance, with battery line downtimes significantly exceeding industry norms, resulting in investor losses when the truth emerged.
+- Lawsuit Background: The lawsuit alleges that Eos Energy failed to meet previously set production and capacity utilization guidance, with battery line downtimes significantly exceeding industry norms, resulting in investor losses once the true details were disclosed.

 Trade with 70% Backtested Accuracy